TimOosterhuis/MAS-project/index.md

 Cards are modeled like a tuple holding the suit, the name of the card and the point value.
 For example: (‘hearts’, ‘king’, 4) is the tuple representing the king of hearts cards which is worth 4 points.
-Our program only simulates one match in the whole game.
-So South always starts in our simulation, and only team one (South and North) can play wet.
+As stated above, a klaverjas game consists of a number of hands until one team reaches 1500 points.
+Our program simulates one hand of the whole klaverjas game since every hand all knowledge about cards is reset.
+This means that South always plays the first card in our simulation, and only team one (South and North) can play wet.

 #### Team Class:
 This is a data class holding only the number of the team (1 or 2) and the names of the players in it.